har-in-air/EBAZ4205_PETALINUX/README.md

 <h1> JTAG download and boot using initrd RAM </h1>

-**First verify JTAG connection to target**
+**Verify JTAG adapter connection to Zynq**

+1. Open Vivado hardware project
+2. Open Hardware Manager
-I am using a  Xilinx Platform Cable USB II  JTAG adapter (DLC10).
+3. Open target.
+This should detect the JTAG adapter.
+I use a Xilinx Platform Cable USB II DLC10.

-Open Vivado project, open Hardware Manager, open target, connect and verify that you can see the Zynq target.
-Then disconnect.
+4. Connect and verify that you can see the Zynq target.
+5. Disconnect.

+**JTAG boot**

 ```
 $ petalinux-boot --jtag --kernel
 ```

-This will download to and boot from DDR memory
+This will download the bitstream, first-stage bootloader, device tree, u-boot, kernel image and root file system to DDR memory, and then start the boot process.

+I use minicom terminal @ 115200baud to monitor the download and boot process.

 ```
 system.bit